neelthepatel8/seafood-delivery/README.md

 ```

 **Admin Portal**
 The admin portal is deployed on [Streamlit Community Cloud], and connected to our remote hosted databse.
 Through the portal's landing page, select a role to see the corresponding contents.
-Hover over the tooltip on top of the password box to see the password for each.

 To access the deployed portal: